 Hear to Help

-Hear to Help is a new initiative at Kent State University that identifies faculty, staff and students who have completed one or more of the mental health awareness trainings offered through the More Aware project (formerly Project Aware Kent).
+Hear to Help is an initiative at Kent State University that identifies faculty, staff and students who have completed one or more of the mental health awareness trainings offered through the Division of Mental Health and Substance Use.

 Kognito for Faculty/Staff: 45 minute online, interactive training simulation for faculty and staff

 Mental Health First Aid: 8 hour in-person course for students, faculty, and staff

 QPR Training: 60 minute online, self-guided course for KSU students, faculty, staff, and families